-Firstly there are some important things to consider before setting up a Freshwater Fish Tank, introducing an aquarium into your home can be an exciting project but the steps listed below will help create a perfect set up that you and your fish will enjoy.
+Firstly there are some important things to consider before setting up a Freshwater Fish Tank, introducing an aquarium into your home can be an exciting project but the steps listed below will help create a perfect setup that you and your fish will enjoy.

-Choosing the Best Size size Fish Tank
+Choosing the Best Size Fish Tank

-Setting up a fish tank
+Setting up a Freshwater fish tank

-When you have purchased a fish tank it is always advisable to rinse the the tank thoroughly do not use any type of detergents to do this!
+When you have purchased a fish tank it is always advisable to rinse the tank thoroughly do not use any type of detergents to do this!

 Placing your fish tank

-The fish tank will need to be placed onto an aquarium stand or unit in your chosen position, make sure that is strong enough and wide enough to support the weight of a water filled tank, never let your tank overhang as this could cause the tank to crack when filled with water.
+The fish tank will need to be placed onto an aquarium stand or unit in your chosen position, make sure that is strong enough and wide enough to support the weight of a water-filled tank, never let your tank overhang as this could cause the tank to crack when filled with water.

 Adding your base layer